postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## Options

 Newman provides a rich set of options to customize a run.
-Learn more at [Newman options](/docs/running-collections/using-newman-cli/newman-options/)
+Learn more about [Newman options](/docs/running-collections/using-newman-cli/newman-options/).

 ## File uploads